 Hospice care and palliative care are not interchangeable terms.
 Whereas all hospice care is palliative, there are some big differences.

-Palliative care can be provided in hospitals and some WV hospitals have their own palliative consultation teams.
-It can also be provided in nursing homes, in clinics or at home.
+Palliative care can be provided in all settings, including VA hospitals.
+Many West Virginia hospitals have palliative consultation teams.
+Palliative care or supportive care can also be provided in assisted living or skilled nursing facilities, in clinics or at home.

 There are several community palliative care teams that are based in West Virginia hospices.
 Some of the services provided are:-